nautechsystems/nautilus_trader/README.md

 ## Development

-We aim to make the developer experience for this hybrid codebase of Cython and Python as pleasant as possible.
+We aim to provide the most pleasant developer experience possible for this hybrid codebase of Python, Cython and Rust.
 Please refer to the [Developer Guide](https://docs.nautilustrader.io/5_developer_guide/0_index.html) for helpful information.

 ## Contributing

-Involvement from the trading community is a goal for this project.
-All help is welcome!
+Involvement from the trading community is a goal for this project, all help is welcome!
-Developers can open issues on GitHub to discuss proposed enhancements/changes, or to make bug reports.
+Developers can open [issues](https://github.com/nautechsystems/nautilus_trader/issues) on GitHub to discuss proposed enhancements, changes, or to make bug reports.
+Questions and more general thoughts are best directed to a [discussions](https://github.com/nautechsystems/nautilus_trader/discussions) thread.

 Refer to the [CONTRIBUTING.md](https://github.com/nautechsystems/nautilus_trader/blob/master/CONTRIBUTING.md) for further information.